 Previous BSF recipients report a reduction in infectious diseases such as cholera, dysentery and diarrhoea, fewer work days lost due to illness and caring for the sick, and less time lost in fetching and boiling water.
 Many previously spent an hour each day on boiling their water (15 days per year), which they can now use more productively on other activities.
 Mothers have also noticed a positive impact in the area of education – children learn better when they go to school properly hydrated.

 Invest in a community by offering five days of training to 30 people in Uganda, as well as five bio-sand water filters for use by the church or community members.
 Participants are taught how to construct the filters, as well as how to successfully implement the water filter programme.
-By the end of the week, 150 people can have access to clean, safe drinking water, saving £4,200 in charcoal costs and medical fees and 90 trees from being cut down each year.
+By the end of the week, 60 people can have access to clean, safe drinking water, saving £1,000 in charcoal costs and medical fees.
+The reduced fuel use also means that fewer trees need to be cut down, which protects habitats and keeps carbon locked up.

 A Rocha Uganda has been implementing the bio-sand water filter programme since 2008, in both urban and rural communities.
 Every BSF is carefully monitored on an annual basis, to gather feedback and ensure that they are being correctly used and maintained.